 When using medicinal herbs for health purposes, it is necessary to be aware of the natural environment where they are grown, when and how they are harvested, how they are dried or processed, and in what forms they need to be administered in – whether as a tea, capsule, extract, tincture or external liniment – in order for them to be effective as medicine.

-It is also necessary, when seeking to use herbs for health purposes, to have guidance from qualified health care practitioner, who is familiar with medical diagnosis and treatment, natural healing treatments and the specific knowledge needed, to use plants as medicine.
+It is also necessary, when seeking to use herbs for health purposes, to have guidance from a qualified health care practitioner, who is familiar with medical diagnosis and treatment, natural healing treatments and the specific knowledge needed, to use plants as medicine.

 Herbs can be used for both acute and chronic health problems.
 A particular herb will be effective when it addresses the cause of a condition.